Towards Interactive Global Geolocation Assistant: Related work

 \subsection{Geolocation Datasets}

 In the domain of geolocation, the localizability of images within datasets is of paramount importance.
-Though composed of a wealth of geotagged images, the existing datasets, such as Im2GPS3k~\cite{hays2008im2gps}, YFCC4K~\cite{vo2017revisiting} and MP-16~\cite{theiner2022interpretable}, though composed of a wealth of geotagged images, contain many unlocatable images and exhibit distribution biases.
-GWS15k~\cite{gws15k} mitigates distribution differences, and ensures that the images are authentic, localizable street views; however, this dataset is not open-source.
-OSV-5M~\cite{Astruc_2024_CVPR} is the largest open-source collection of planet-scale, localizable street view images.
+Although the existing datasets, such as Im2GPS3k~\cite{vo2017revisiting}, YFCC4K~\cite{yfcc100m} and MP-16~\cite{theiner2022interpretable} contain a large number of geotagged images, many of them are difficult to localize and exhibit distribution biases.
+GWS15k~\cite{gws15k} mitigates distribution differences, and ensures that the images are authentic, localizable street views.
+OSV-5M~\cite{OSV5M} is the largest open-source collection of planet-scale, localizable street view images.
 The Google Landmark V2~\cite{GoogleLandmark} dataset contains globally distributed human-made and natural landmarks and showcase iconic landscapes.

-We propose \MGGeo, the first multimodal geolocation dataset designed to enhance the perception and interactivity of MLLMs in geolocation tasks.
-Curated from OSV-5M and Google Landmark V2, \MGGeo offers a clean, evenly distributed resource.
-It also incorporates well-structured global language knowledge, providing a dataset that better reflects the complexity and diversity of real-world geolocation challenges.
+We introduce MG-Geo, the first large-scale multimodal geolocation dataset comprising 4.87M geo-tagged Meta entries, 70K image-grounded Clue samples, and 73K multi-turn Dialog samples structured with an expert-guided Chain-of-Thought strategy to enhance the geospatial reasoning and interactivity of MLLMs.
+MG-Geo improves geographic coverage over existing reasoning datasets by combining OSV-5M street-view metadata with GLDv2 landmark imagery, while we visualize its global coordinate distribution and long-tail nature in the Appendix~\ref{app:geo_distribution}.
+It also incorporates well-structured global language knowledge with eight categories of detailed geographic element cues, providing a dataset that better reflects the complexity and diversity of real-world geolocation challenges.